-During the year the Group made charitable donations of less than \$0.1m (2019: \$0.1m).
+During the year the Group made charitable donations of less than \$0.1m (2020: less than \$0.1m).
 It is the Group's policy to support charitable organisations in the communities where its businesses are located or with which employees or close relatives of employees are directly involved.

-No donations were made to any registered political party nor were any political expenses incurred during either 2020 or 2019.
+No donations were made to any registered political party nor were any political expenses incurred during either 2021 or 2020.